Veggie Box

 General Information

-Seasonal eating refers to eating produce that is in-season in a particular location and has a number of benefits including sustainability, supporting the local economy and small farms, and produce with fresher taste and better flavor.
-Michigan’s longer and colder winters mean that our growing season is significantly different from other regions in the United States (and beyond) limiting both what can be grown and when it is ready to eat.
+Seasonal eating refers to eating produce that is in-season in a particular location.
+This has a number of benefits, including sustainability, supporting the local economy and small farms, and produce with a fresher taste and better flavor.
+Michigan’s longer and colder winters mean that our growing season is significantly different from other regions in the United States (and beyond), limiting both what can be grown and when it is ready to eat.
 Part of seasonal eating recognizes that produce like tomatoes are not available year-round, but when they’re in-season we revel in the bounty and do what we can to preserve them for the future.

 Produce & Add-Ons

-All produce and add-ons are sourced from farms and businesses within a 50 mile radius of Lansing.
+All produce is sourced from farms within 50 miles of Lansing.
+All add-ons are sourced from Michigan businesses.
 Every ‘What’s in the Box’ email and printed newsletter have the names of the farm or business that each product is from and where they are located.
 You can also view where farms and producers are located on this map here.

 All of the farms that provide for Veggie Box practice sustainable agriculture.
 While many of the farms we purchase from are certified organic, it is not a requirement to sell to Veggie Box.
 Organic certification may not be pursued by small farms due to inaccessibility and cost.
 If you would like to learn more about the farms that supply Veggie Box including growing practices, the weekly What’s in the Box email has links to the farms that supplied that week’s box.